 Among the vast and varied staples that line an herbalist’s arsenal, chasteberry takes center stage when it comes to hormonal well-being.
-Peppery in taste and historically compelling, it’s a trusted ally in times of menstrual-related need.
-Indeed, this ingredient is the superhero of your monthly cycle’s dreams.
+Peppery in taste and historically compelling, it’s a trusted ally for menstrual relief.
+Indeed, it just may be the superhero of your monthly cycle’s dreams.

-Read on to learn why this plant has earned its rightful place on the top shelf of our apothecary!
+Read on to see why chasteberry earns its rightful place on the top shelf of our apothecary.

 What Is Chasteberry?

 Chasteberry (aka vitex) is native to Central Asia and the Mediterranean.
 Belonging to the Verbenaceae family, the deciduous chaste tree (though it’s really more of a shrub) produces gorgeous violet flowers and medicinal berries that resemble peppercorns.

 Chasteberry contains numerous medicinal constituents that give the plant its unique and powerful healing ability.
 Among them are:

 - essential oils

 The medicinal use of chasteberry dates back to ancient Greece.
 It flirts with celebrity, making an appearance in The Iliad, as well as writings from Pliny the Elder.
 Then, perhaps the most intriguing lore is that monks used it in monasteries to subdue sexual desires.
 (Spoiler alert: This isn’t a thing.)
 For that reason, it’s also known by the name “monk’s pepper.”

 While this claim of lowering libido is now debunked, chasteberry is touted as one of the most effective herbs to relieve PMS symptoms.

 While this herb boasts a multitude of benefits, it’s perhaps best known for its power against PMS.